Weekly rubbish collection

 Items collected as part of this service include aluminium and tin cans, glass bottles and jars, cardboard and paper, and plastics numbered 1 and 2.

 Small amounts of green waste can be put into a compost bin.
 If you have larger quantities that you want converted into compost you can:

 Whiteware and electronics

-If you're replacing an item, your retailer may take back your old equipment (fees may apply).
+If you're replacing an item, your retailer may take back your old equipment.